-As of December 31, 2016, PNB Capital had an authorized and paid-up capital of ₱350 million or 3,500,000 shares at ₱100.00 par value.
+As of December 31, 2016, PNB Capital had an authorized and paid-up capital of P350 million or 3,500,000 shares with a par value of P100.00 per share.
 Its principal business is to provide investment banking services which include debt and equity underwriting, private placement, loan arrangement, loan syndication, project financing and general financial advisory services, among others.
 The company is authorized to buy and sell, for its own account, securities issued by private corporations and the Philippine Government.
 PNB Capital distributes its structured and packaged debt and equity securities by tapping banks, trust companies, insurance companies, retail investors, brokerage houses, funds and other entities that invest in such securities.

 Investment banking is a highly regulated industry.
-Regulatory agencies overseeing PNB Capital include the BSP, SEC, BIR, as well as several affiliates, support units and regulatory commissions of these entities.
+Regulatory agencies overseeing PNB Capital include the BSP, SEC, Bureau of Internal Revenue (õBIRö), as well as several affiliates, support units and regulatory commissions of these entities.

 The primary risks of the company include underwriting, reputational and liability risks.
-First, underwriting risk pertains to the risk of market's non-acceptance of securities being offered and underwritten by PNB Capital.
-In such scenario, the company would have to purchase the offered for its own account.
+First, underwriting risk pertains to the risk of marketøs non-acceptance of securities being offered and underwritten by PNB Capital.
+In such scenario, the company would have to purchase the offered securities for its own account.
 Second, reputational risk arises from the possibility that the company may not be able to close mandated deals as committed.
 Third, liability risk refers to the risk being held liable for any losses incurred by the client due to non-performance of committed duties or gross negligence by the company.
 These primary risks are addressed by:

-- ensuring that the staff is well-trained and capable, at the functional and technical level, to provide the services offered; - understanding the clients' specific needs and goals; - clarifying and documenting all goals, methodologies, deliverables, timetables and fees before commencing on a project or engagement and including several indemnity clauses to protect PNB Capital from being held liable for actions and situations beyond its control.
-These indemnity clauses are revised and improved upon after each engagement, as and when new protection clauses are identified; and - all transactions are properly documented and approved by the Investment Committee and/or Board of Directors.
+- Ensuring that the staff is well-trained and capable, at the functional and technical level, to provide the services offered; - Understanding the clientsøspecific needs and goals; - Clarifying and documenting all goals, methodologies, deliverables, timetables and fees before commencing on a project or engagement and including several indemnity clauses to protect PNB Capital from being held liable for actions and situations beyond its control.
+These indemnity clauses are revised and improved upon after each engagement, as and when new protection clauses are identified; and - All transactions are properly documented and approved by the Investment Committee and/or Board of Directors.